 So here is where I am at.
 If the Minutes of Settlement are struck down then the question of how much the house is worth on the open market comes into play.

 It could be $1 million.
 From this, you’d have deduct the value of my father’s loan to me since I took it off the table as part of those Minutes of Settlement.
 Then you’d have to add up the taxes paid over the last 27 years, the renovations, which are about $200,000 plus the costs of the design and planning, the cost of that $60,000 mortgage which I paid off, which with interest is probably $100,0000 and on and on.
-You can see a visual documentation of the changes the house has been through since 1981 here.
+You can see a visual documentation of the changes the house has been through since 1981 and since 1991.

 The fear I have is that I’m no longer pulling down six figures a year.
 I’ve slid into semi-retirement and my income is half what I made three years ago much of it from my pensions and investments.
 I do have access to about $65,000 which I set aside for that happy day when I might get full title and pay the Ex off but not much more without seriously jeopardizing my retirement funding.

 At 62-years-old the fact is no one wants to hire me because they think I’m too old, and that’s a tragedy in itself because I have some incredible skills to offer.
 The media industry, as everyone knows, is dying and there are layoffs weekly.
 So the prospect of me going back to newspapers or to running a website are pretty slim.
 Still, I’ve moved on from that and I chose to work from home for the last 15 years and I have loved it.

 The reality is I could end up not being able to afford to buy back my own home which I thought I had bought at an agreed price back in 1995.

 And to add insult to injury I’m again paying thousands of dollars for a lawyer.
 I’ve pleaded since 1992, when I first found out about this “mortgage,” for the parties to come to a settlement conference.